What can a wife focus on to strengthen sexual intimacy with her husband?

 3. The 3rd party

 Tommy and I were talking about sex toys the other day.
-(If you and your husband use sex toys, the following is not judgment.)
-I think the natural progression of sex toys is that you find yourself needing more of the same to sustain the excitement.
+(If you and your husband use sex toys, the following is not judgment, just our reasoning.)

 The longer I am married, the more I discover new areas to be less-uptight about.
 I don’t know about you, but there’s a ton of things to evaluate and figure if they are helpful to our marriage or just stressing us out.